seanmonstar/seanmonstar.github.io/_posts/tumblr/2022-03-16-help-stabilize-hyper-in-curl.md

 - curl
 tumblr_url: https://seanmonstar.com/post/678895803144830976/help-stabilize-hyper-in-curl
 ---
-We’ve been working for that past year and change to allow [hyper to be an HTTP backend for curl](https://seanmonstar.com/2022/07/28/2021-09-16-how-using-hyper-in-curl-can-help-make-the-internet.html). **We’re so close to having it work!** With hundreds of tests working, there’s only a dozen or so tests left to fix.
-I’ve inlined the test number and brief description here, but the [actual file](https://github.com/curl/curl/blob/master/tests/data/DISABLED) will be more up-to-date.
-Of what remains, these listed are ones we don’t know the root cause of yet:
+We’ve been working for that past year and change to allow [hyper to be an HTTP backend for curl](https://seanmonstar.com/blog/2021-09-16-how-using-hyper-in-curl-can-help-make-the-internet/). **We’re so close to having it work!** With hundreds of tests working, there’s only a dozen or so tests left to fix.
+I’ve created a [**dashboard**](https://github.com/orgs/hyperium/projects/2/views/1) based on the [actual file](https://github.com/curl/curl/blob/master/tests/data/DISABLED).

-    265 CONNECT + NTLM
-    357 PUT with Expectt: 100 and 417 response
-    358 alt-svc and HTTP/2
-    359 alt-svc and HTTP/2
-    565 POST read-callback chunked transfer + digest 579 chunked HTTP POSTs with digest auth. and progress callback 580 multiple Location: headers
-    581 multiple Content-Type: headers
-    587 multi-part formpost with aborted read callback 670 Request pause from mime read callback: multi 671 Request pause from mime read callback: easy 672 Request pause from form read callback: multi 673 Request pause from form read callback: easy 718 HTTP proxy CONNECT (no auth) with proxy returning 407 and closing 1021 HTTP proxy CONNECT with any proxyauth and proxy offers NTLM and close 1533 CURLOPT_KEEP_SENDING_ON_ERROR and an early error response

 **Want to help us get it over the finish line?** I’ve written up a guide of how to help debug these tests, step-by-step<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>, and then included an example of a test I debugged.